bmeurant/technical-docs/software-architecture/system-design-patterns/asynchronous-messaging.md

 ### Challenges and Considerations

 -   **Client-Side Complexity**: The client is more complex than in a simple synchronous interaction.
-It must be designed to poll for the status, handle different states (`Pending`, `Failed`), and implement a timeout strategy to avoid polling indefinitely.
+It must be designed to poll for the status, handle different states (`Pending`, `Failed`), and implement a [[posa#Timeout|timeout]] strategy to avoid polling indefinitely.
 -   **State Management**: The backend must reliably track the state of every asynchronous job.
 This typically requires a database or a distributed cache to store the status, progress, and final result.
 -   **Result Delivery Alternatives**: While polling is common, it can be inefficient.
 For more advanced use cases, consider push-based notifications to inform the client when the result is ready:
     -   **WebSockets**: For rich, bidirectional communication.